my0373/therecklessengineer.co.uk/src/posts/a-simple-post.md

 >
 > "It's what is behind the camera that counts"

-While these are all very true statements, and meant with good intent they can set the new photographer up for failure, which they don't need early on.
+While these are all very true statements, and meant with the best intentions they can set the new photographer up for failure, which they don't need early on.
 Enthusiasm and excitement is everything.
 It is what makes us get up at 4am to go and get that shot. \
 \
 A more honest statement would be.